 What’s the Difference Between a Pension and a 401(k)?

-If you’re wondering what’s the difference between a pension and a 401(k), you’re not alone.
-Most of the top information on this topic focuses on a few core points.
-It explains how each plan works, who contributes, how retirement income is generated, and where the risks sit.
-It also looks at flexibility, portability, and long-term outcomes.
+If you’re wondering about the difference between a pension and a 401(k), you’re not alone.
+These are often introduced through workforce planning or HR materials, but the differences are not always clearly explained.
+Most explanations focus on a few key areas: how each plan works, who contributes, how retirement income is created, and who carries the investment risk.
+They also compare flexibility, portability, and what each option can mean for your long-term retirement income.

 What is a Pension?